group11sem/set08103/use-cases/use-case-11.md

 ### Success End Condition

-A report is available for HR to provide to finance.
+A report is available for user.

 ### Failed End Condition